Engee documentation

 end

-The project with the model is assembled in IDE VS Code+PlatformIO, the assembly process is similar to the process from the example MIC32: Sawtooth Signal Generator.
-Let's proceed to code execution on the microcontroller.
+The project with the model is assembled in the IDE VS Code+PlatformIO, the assembly process is similar to the process from the example MIC32: Sawtooth signal generator.
+Let's move on to executing the code on the microcontroller.

-After successful assembly and compilation of the project, connect an oscilloscope to both DAC channels of the microcontroller and display the oscillogram in the function Y(X).
+After successful assembly and compilation of the project, we will connect an oscilloscope to both DAC channels of the microcontroller and reflect the oscilloscope in the function Y(X).

-As you can see in the animation, the DAC channels play the variable signals that build the Engee logo.
+As you can see in the animation, the DAC channels reproduce variable signals that build the Engee logo.

-We have used our early work - examples with building the Engee logo in polar coordinates and working with the DAC of the MIC 32 microcontroller - to arrange for variables with complex functional dependencies to be output to the analogue outputs.
+We used early developments - examples with the construction of the Engee logo in polar coordinates and working with the DAC of the MIC 32 microcontroller - to organize the output of variables with complex functional dependencies to analog outputs.